How to Play the Salad Bowl Game (Easy to Play & Super Fun for All Ages!)

 • A timer

-Once you have your supplies, give each player 4-6 slips of paper and a writing utensil.
+Give each player 4-6 slips of paper and a writing utensil.
 Have them secretly write down a person, place, or thing on each piece of paper.
 You can use movie titles, fictional characters, and celebrities, too!

 Hand reaching into a container holding The Salad Bowl Game clues